user1342/Folly/README.md

 | `answers` | Keywords to check for in responses or exact answers |
 | `fuzzy_match_score` | Percentage threshold for fuzzy matching (set to `null` for keyword mode) |
 | `help` | Hint text for the challenge |

-## 🎮 Using the Web UI

-1. Navigate to challenges from the homepage
-2. Click on a challenge to access it
-3. Read the challenge description and initial prompt
-4. Enter your prompt in the textbox and submit
-5. View the LLM's response and validation results
-6. Reset a challenge to try again

 ## 🔍 API Usage Examples